Gold dental braces – And other options for personalizing conventional metal braces.

-If you do decide to have your teeth straightened using traditional braces (wearing metal brackets and wires on the front side of your teeth), you should consider some of the different ways you can spiff them up or make them special.
+Once you’ve decided to have your teeth straightened using conventional braces (brackets and wires on the front side of your teeth), you should consider some of the different ways they can be customized, so to make them special.

 After all, if they’re going to show, why not make them unique?
 Create some individuality.
 Have some fun.

 If you’re curious about how your dental braces can make a statement about you, consider these options.

 - Opt for gold braces.
 Examples – The color of gold can help to mute the appearance of your appliances and give them an air of sophistication.

 - Choose a unique color scheme Examples for your elastics. – Show off your personality through the color of rubber bands you wear.